jbarbon/masters-project/README.md

 Finally, in order to run the surface code, you must create a text file containing the paths to the evolution files and also get the path for the [Surface.dat].
 The correct call for this case is

 `./run-surface.sh [EVOPATHs.txt] [Surface.dat path] [OUTPUTNAME.root]`

+The wrappers will automatically compile the C++ codes and create a folder called Main_Results where the final projections and analysis will be.
+Also, at the top level folder there will be a .log file with the progress of the code.